 """

-msg = f"The size of the current population ({len(current_population)}) != size of the offspring ({len(offspring)}) in first_improve_replacement"
+msg = f"The size of the current population ({len(population)}) != size of the offspring ({len(offspring)}) in first_improve_replacement"

 raise ValueError(msg)

-return [a if a > b else b for a, b in zip(current_population, offspring)]
+return [a if a > b else b for a, b in zip(population, offspring)]

 Parameters: